EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

 1. In Game Mode, connect your controller(s)
 2. In Game Mode, open the Dolphin emulator
     * You may need to add the Dolphin emulator to Steam first using the `Emulators` parser in Steam ROM Manager
-3. Click `Options` at the top, click `Controller Settings`.
+3. Click `Options` at the top, click `Controller Settings`
 4. Select a system:
-    1. For GameCube: Click `Configure` to the right of `Port 2/3/4 Standard Controller`
+    1. For GameCube: Click `Configure` to the right of `Port 1/2/3/4 Standard Controller`
-    2. For Wii: Click `Configure` to the right of `Wii Remote 2/3/4 Emulated Wii Remote`
+    2. For Wii: Click `Configure` to the right of `Wii Remote 1/2/3/4 Emulated Wii Remote`
 5. On this screen, configure your controllers however you like
 6. Saving settings:
     * If you would like to save these settings globally, make sure the profile dropdown is blank, and press the `Save` button in the top right
+        * Do note that when you update EmuDeck, any global changes **will be reset** to EmuDeck defaults
     * If you would like to save these settings for a specific game, in the top right under `Profile`, enter the profile name you would like to use, and click `Save` to the right

 #### How to Use Your Newly Created Controller Profile